rixx/books.rixx.de/data/reviews/ernest-cline/ready-player-one/index.md

   text: Another entertaining take on what video games *mean*.
 - book: ursula-poznanski/erebos
   text: More AI, more quality, less yearning for the past.
 But still video games.
+- book: cory-doctorow/little-brother
+  text: In many ways the principled version minus all the nostalgia.
 review:
   date_read:
   - 2015-08-05